siburu/test-solidity-link/README.md

 # Compile Solidity files into a build directory (build/C.bin is unlinked at this time)
 $ make compile

-# Link the address of the library L into build/C.bin in-place
+# Link the address of the library L1 into build/C.bin in-place
 $ make link1

 # Link the address of the library L2 into build/C.bin in-place